Close

 Polyamide break

-Also known as a thermal break barrier, polyamide breaks are a plastic barrier placed between the inner and outer frame of an aluminium door to make it more energy efficient.
+Also known as a thermal break barrier, a polyamide break is a plastic barrier placed between the inner and outer frame of an aluminium door to make it more energy efficient.

 Safety glass